r3labs/sse/README.md

 #### Example Server

 There are two parts of the server.
-It is comprised of the message scheduler and a http handler function.
+It comprises the message scheduler and a http handler function.
 The messaging system is started when running:

 ```go